 Also, for what it’s worth―my PVCs seem to be affected by the vagus nerve.
 Sometimes sitting down seems to magnify the PVCs.
 They also seem more pronounced after heavier meals sometimes.
 This is an interesting 2011 article about the vagus nerve and PVCs.

 I’ll continue to try what I can, and ask God for guidance all the while.
 After all, He made the heart!
 Too bad that in this fallen world it’s susceptible to malfunctioning at times―partly due to it simply being a fallen world and partly because we don’t follow His ways that are designed to keep us from disease.

 “And we know that all things work together for good to those who love God, to those who are called according to His purpose.”
 (Romans 8:28, NKJV)

 Magnesium Deficiency: Congratulations to AGL for investigating his magnesium level and going beyond the common blood serum test to measure his intracellular level of magnesium.

 If you have A-Fib, it’s safe to assume you are magnesium deficient.
-Most everyone is.
+Most everyone with A-Fib is.
 Magnesium has been depleted from the soil by industrial scale farming.
 It’s hard to get enough magnesium from today’s food.

 Consider taking magnesium supplements.
 It takes about 6 months of taking magnesium supplements to build up healthy Mg levels.
 For more about A-Fib and Magnesium Deficiency, see our articles: